Strings of diquark-quark (QQ)Q baryon before phase transition: Conclusion and prospect

 \section{Conclusion and prospect}

-In this work, we inspect the symmetry between the gluon flux-tubes for the quark-antiquark $(Q\bar{Q})$ and three quark systems at finite temperature.
-We approximate the baryonic quark-diquark $(QQ)Q$ configuration by constructing the two quark at small separation distance of at least $0.2$ fm.
+In this work, we inspect the similarity between the gluon flux tubes for the quark-antiquark $Q\bar{Q}$ and three quark systems at finite temperature.
+We approximate the baryonic quark-diquark $(QQ)Q$ configuration by constructing the two quarks at a small separation distance of at least $0.2$ fm.

-We measure the potential and the energy-density profile of the diquark-quark $(QQ)Q$ and quark-antiquark $Q\bar{Q}$ system.
-The Polyakov loop and the action-density correlator return identical values at temperatures up to the end of the QCD plateau.
-However, these symmetries do not manifest with the increase of the temperature close to the deconfinement point.
-The splitting between the bosonic and fermionic arrangements in the gluonic characteristics shows up to quark source separations $R\le 0.8$ fm.
+The potential and energy-density characteristics of the $Q\bar{Q}$ and $(QQ)Q$ systems are examined.
+Both the potential and the action-density correlator provide the same almost identical structure up to temperatures near the end of the plateau region of the QCD phase diagram~\cite{QCDPhase}.

+However, when the temperature gets close to the deconfinement point, the similarity between the two systems breakdown.
+The gluonic characteristics display splitting for $(QQ)-Q$ distance $R < 1.0$ fm.

 The numerical data of the $(QQ)Q$ potential are investigated in light of the fits of mesonic and baryonic string models.
 The baryonic string model approaches the free mesonic string reproducing the same value for the string tension.
-In the neighborhood of the critical point $T/T_c=0.9$, the fit of the potential from Y-baryonic string model's fit of the potential yields a decent $\chi^{2}$, however, with a string tension value $\sigma_{0} a^2$ that is significantly different from the corresponding $(Q\bar{Q})$ arrangement.
-In addition we detect no significant difference in the fit behavior of the diquark-quark when a $\Delta$-ansatz for the potential is employed.
+However, near the critical point $T/T_ c=0.9$, in contrast to the free mesonic string the Y-baryonic string model's fit of the potential yields a decent $\chi^{2}$ value with a string tension value same as the corresponding $Q\bar{Q}$ arrangement.

-Similarly, the analysis of the mean-square width of the energy profile indicates baryonic-like aspects consistent with the Goldstone modes of Y-bosonic string at $T/T_c=0.9$ at all considered transverse planes.
+Similarly, the analysis of the MS width of the energy profile indicates baryonic-like aspects consistent with the Goldstone modes of Y-bosonic string at $T/T_c=0.9$ at all considered transverse planes.
 The mesonic string profile displays large deviations from the diquark-quark data at planes close to the diquark system.
-At the lower temperature the diquark-quark $(QQ)Q$ baryon exhibits a broadening profile consistent with both the mesonic and the Y-string model with the same string tension as the quark-antiquark $(Q\bar{Q})$ string.
+At the lower temperature, the $(QQ)Q$ baryon displays a broadening profile consistent with both mesonic and Y-string models with the same string tension as the quark-antiquark $Q\bar{Q}$ system.

-These findings limit the validity that, in the quenched approximation, the diquark-quark $(QQ)Q$ precisely share many properties in common with the quark-antiquark $(Q\bar{Q})$ only to the plateau region of QCD~\cite{Koma:2017hcm, Bissey:2009gw}; otherwise, excited baryonic states seem to manifest around small neighborhoods of the QCD critical point signaling a cross over into the junction behavior.
+These findings limit the validity that, in the quenched approximation, the $(QQ)Q$ precisely share many properties in common with the $Q\bar{Q}$ only to temperatures corresponding to the plateau region of the QCD phase diagram~\cite{Koma:2017hcm, Bissey:2009gw}; otherwise, excited baryonic states can manifest around small neighborhoods of the QCD critical point signaling a cross over into the junction behavior.